-ACEP has been carefully monitoring how the rapidly growing acquisition of emergency medicine (EM) practices has affected EM physicians and the patients they serve.
-In less than ten years, the number of emergency physicians working in large, national groups increased from one in seven in 2012 to one in four in 2020.
-Particularly, ACEP has been hearing about labor-related impacts of the acquisitions and mergers and the effect they have had on physician wages, non-wage benefits and other aspects of EM physicians' contracts with their employers, and physician autonomy in their medical decision-making.
-Our overall goal is to support EM physicians and ensure that they are treated fairly by their employer and practice in an environment where they can serve their patients to the best of their abilities.
+ACEP has been carefully monitoring how the rapidly growing acquisition of EM practices has affected emergency physicians and the patients they serve.
+In less than ten years, the number of emergency physicians working in large, national groups increased from one in seven in 2012 to one in four in 2020.1 Particularly, ACEP continues to hear about labor-related impacts of the acquisitions and mergers and the effect they have on physician wages, non-wage benefits and other aspects of emergency physicians' contracts with their employers, and physician autonomy in their medical decision-making.
+Our overall goal is to support emergency physicians and ensure that they are treated fairly by their employer and practice in an environment where they can serve their patients to the best of their abilities.